Dogfaces, or dognoses, are Petting Zoo People

 - Don Rosa

 - Executive Meddling: Carl Barks loved drawing humans, and wanted to include them in his Donald Duck stories, but the higher ups demanded Dogfaces to be used all the time.
-He snuck some humans here and there, before completely sending his bosses' wishes to screw themselves with his classic story Dangerous Disguise, in which Donald and his nephews are the sole ducks in a world otherwise exclusively populated by humans.
-He got the warning of his life for that one, and was forbidden from using humans ever again.
+He sneaked some humans here and there, before completely sending his bosses' wishes to screw themselves with his classic story Dangerous Disguise, in which Donald and his nephews are the sole ducks in a world otherwise exclusively populated by humans.
+Barks got the warning of his life for that one, and was forbidden from using humans ever again.
 His chief editor declared that it simply looked bad, and that it "took the ducks out of their own world".

 - Fully Dressed Cartoon Animal